 The majority of options will have a 2-hour examination during the main exam period.
-The exact format of these exams will be made known at the start of the year.
-Exam formats may include written answers, calculations or the description and discussion of specimens, thinsections, etc.
+The exact format of these exams will be made known at the start of the year in the Part III/MASt Options document.
+Exam formats may include written answers, calculations or the description and discussion of specimens, thin-sections, etc.

-Some courses will also run assessed practicals or formal practical examinations related to their course.
+Some courses may run assessed practicals or formal practical examinations related to their course.
 The division of marks between theory and practical will be made known at the start of the year.
 The format of the assessed practicals may be a timed exercise at the end of the Lent or beginning of the Easter term, or assessed exercises taken during the course.
-They may involve specimen description and discussion, calculation, map exercises, writing short reports, or computer based exercises but the exact format of these assessments will be made known at the start of each course.
+They may involve specimen description and discussion, calculation, map exercises, writing short reports, or computer based exercises.